NullDesk/nullmailer/README.md

 ## <a name="creating-messages"></a>Creating MailerMessages

+Emails are represented by a class called <code>MailerMessage</code>.

+While you have a lot of flexibility in how messages are constructed, there are some requirments a message must meet before it can be successfully delivered.
+It must have a from address, at least one recipient, and specify either body content or a template.

+Before attempting to send a message, you can check the <code>IsDeliverable</code> property to make sure.

 ### <a name="message-builder"></a>Fluent Message Builder

+The mailer extensions include a fluent message builder API that provides a guided experience for creating complete and deliverable messages.

+The main steps in the message builder are:

+1. Sender
+1. Subject
+1. Recipient(s)
+1. Body
+1. Substitution(s) (optional)
+1. Attachment(s) (optional)

+Once you reach the body step of the builder, you can call the <code>Build()</code> method to create your message and and the builder method chain.

+There are two primary ways to use the message builder.
+Either instantiate it yourself, or use the <code>CreateMessage()</code> method of your Mailer instance.

+Minimal Example using <code>MessageBuilder</code> directly:

+        var message = new MessageBuilder()
+            .From("toast@toast.com")
+            .And.Subject("Subject")
+            .And.To("someone@somewhere.com")
+            .And.ForTemplate("MyTemplate")
+            .Build()

+If using <code>CreateMessage()</code>, the sender details will be provided by your mailer's and the bulder will begin with the recipient step.

+Minimal Example using <code>CreateMessage()</code>

+        mailer.CreateMessage(b => b
+            .Subject("Subject")
+            .And.To("someone@somewhere.com")
+            .And.ForTemplate("MyTemplate")
+            .Build()

+A Complete Example:

+        var message = new MessageBuilder()
+            .From("toast@toast.com").WithDisplayName("Toast Man")
+            .And.Subject("Subject")
+            .And.To("someone@somewhere.com")
+                .WithDisplayName("Someone Nice")
+                .WithPersonalizedSubstitution("%name%", "Mr. Nice")
+            .And.To("otherguy@somewhere.com")
+                .WithDisplayName("Other Guy")
+                .WithPersonalizedSubstitution("%name%", "Mr. Guy")
+                .WithPersonalizedSubstitution("%title%", "President")
+            .And.ForBody()
+                .WithHtml(html)
+                .AndPlainText(text)
+            .And.WithAttachment("someFile.zip")
+            .And.WithAttachments(new List<string> { "secondFile.zip", "thirdFile.zup" })
+            .And.WithSubstitution("%advertisemtn%", adText)
+            .And.WithSubstitutions(new Dictionary<string, string>
+                {
+                    {"%company%", "Place Name"},
+                    { "%phone%","1-800-123-1234" }
+                })
+            .Build();

 ### <a name="fluent-extensions"></a>Fluent Extensions

+The Mailer Extensions also includes a more traitional set of fluent extension methods that can sometimes be useful in creating messages.

+While these are mostly intended for internal use in the fluent message builder, they are available for your convienience if you choose to use them.
+They are often handy for modifying a message.

+With these extensions, the order in which you chain the methods is largely irrelevant.

+Here is a basic example:

+        var message = MailerMessage.Create()
+            .From(sender =>
+            {
+                sender.EmailAddress = "toast@toast.com";
+                sender.DisplayName = "Toast Man";
+            })
+            .To(recipient =>
+            {
+                recipient.EmailAddress = "someone@somewhere.com";
+                recipient.DisplayName = "Someone Nice";
+            })
+            .WithSubject("Subject")
+            .WithBody<TemplateBody>(body => body.TemplateName = "MyTemplate");

 ### <a name="class-instantiation"></a>Class Instantiation

+While the message builder fluent API is probably the best way to create a new message, direct instantation is also straight-forward:

+        var message = new MailerMessage
+        {
+            From = new MessageSender()
+            {
+                EmailAddress = "toast@toast.com",
+                DisplayName = "Toast Man"
+            },
+            Recipients = new List<MessageRecipient>
+            {
+                new MessageRecipient
+                {
+                    EmailAddress = "someone@somewhere.com",
+                    DisplayName = "Nice Guy"
+                }
+            },
+            Subject = "Subject",
+            Body = new ContentBody
+            {
+                HtmlContent = html,
+                PlainTextContent = text
+            },
+            Attachments = new List<string>
+            {
+                "file1.zip",
+                "file2.zip"
+            }.GetAttachmentStreamsForFiles(),
+            Substitutions = new Dictionary<string, string>
+            {
+                {"%name%", "Nice Guy"},
+                {"%title%", "President"}
+            }
+        };

 ### <a name="subs"></a>Substitutions and PersonalizedSubstitutions